-Nagamese are one of the most culture oriented people of India.
-Which is why Nagaland is undoubtedly, one of the best but different states in terms of traditional dresses.
+Nagamese are one of the most culture-oriented people in India.
+This is why Nagaland is undoubtedly, one of the best but different states in terms of traditional dresses.
 Nagaland has a lot of attire that is quite self-explanatory and sets them apart from the crowd.

-Also, if you visit here, unlike any other state of India you will find many people wearing the traditional attire even in regular day work.
+Also, if you visit here, unlike any other state of India you will find many people wearing traditional attire even in regular day work.
 The people here are very proud of their culture and leave no stone unturned to prove this right!
 And they also love their costumes.
+Some of them are very pretty and you will find a lot of resemblances of multiple dresses with others.
+Make sure you have a look and maybe you might want to get one of those for yourself.
 So let’s have a look at some of their attire.

 Best traditional costumes of Nagaland that are even popular today

 Alungstu is one of the most worn traditional dresses of Nagaland that you will see in today’s time.
 It is one of their elite dresses that is worn by people who come from rich family.
 This is an attire for men and it depicts prosperity and success.
 There is a huge diversity in style, design, and color because that’s one change they have done over time.

 Usually, you get to see Alungstu dyed in red or yellow colors.
 There are multiple flowers made on the attire that shows the happiness and prosperity of the wearer.
 It is also known to be one of the “happiness intriguing” attire of Nagaland.
 And when someone wearing this walks the streets of Nagaland- people greet them with a smile and respect.